carloslodelar/cardano-course/setting-up-a-local-cluster/from-byron-to-shelley.md

 ```
 {% endcode %}

-## Shelley hard fork
+## The Shelley hard fork

-Now you can upgrade to protocol version 2.0, the Shelley Era.
+Now you can upgrade to protocol version 2.0, the Shelley era.

 First, add the Shelley keys to your BFT nodes starting scripts: